rhundhausen/littlebigtop/content/donate.md

 - Maintain safe aerial equipment and performance gear.
 - Train and mentor the next generation of circus artists.

-Every dollar makes a difference — and all donations go directly toward our mission of building confidence, creativity, and community through circus arts.
+All donations go directly toward our mission of building confidence, creativity, and community through circus arts.

 ## How to Donate